hypothesis/h/INSTALL.Ubuntu.rst

 To quickest way to install elastisearch is to simply install elasticsearchdeb_.

-Run the commands from the directory where you've cloned the repository.
+Run the elasticsearch from the directory where you've cloned the repository.
 You can run it with the following::

     $ bin/elasticsearch -f